dimagi/commcare-hq/corehq/apps/userreports/README.rst

 | 67          | 32           | 9         |
 +-------------+--------------+-----------+

-If the ledger you’re using is a due list and you wish to save the dates instead of integers, you can change the “type” from “ledger_balances” to “due_list_dates”.
+If the ledger you're using is a due list and you wish to save the dates instead of integers, you can change the "type" from "ledger_balances" to "due_list_dates".

 Practical notes for creating indicators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~